Speaker of the Tasmanian House of Assembly

 The Speaker of the Tasmanian House of Assembly is the presiding officer of the lower house of the Parliament of Tasmania.
 The role of Speaker has traditionally been a partisan office, filled by the governing party of the time.

+The current speaker is Jacquie Petrusma of the Liberal Party, with her having been elected by 25 votes to 10 on 19 August 2025.